NSU ALERT: 10/9/25 CLICK HERE

 PGY-2 Psychiatric Pharmacy Practice

-Sian ClementsSian Clements, a Miami Beach native, earned her undergraduate degree from Miami Dade College and her Pharm.D. from Nova Southeastern University (NSU) in 2023.
+Katelyn Grillo Pharm.D. is a South Florida native who earned her bachelor’s degree in marine biology from Florida International University and her Pharm.D. from Nova Southeastern University (NSU) in 2024.
 Following this, she completed a PGY-1 community pharmacy residency at NSU and is currently one of two PGY-2 psychiatric pharmacy residents at the university.
 Her residency practice site is located at South Florida State Hospital in Pembroke Pines.
-Sian has a keen interest in psychiatric pharmacy, particularly in mental health within the community setting.
-Outside of her professional pursuits, she enjoys dining out, watching movies at home, and caring for her elderly dog, Nugget.
+Katelyn has a keen interest in psychiatric pharmacy, particularly in substance abuse in the outpatient setting.
+Outside of her professional pursuits, she enjoys baking, watching movies, and caring for dog Lino and elderly cat, Hina.